google/strict-csp/README.md

 ### (only once) Step 1/3: link the library strict-csp where needed

+- Build the library, so that there's something to link to:
+  `cd strict-csp && npm install && npm run-script build && cd ..`
 - Create a link to the library:
   `cd strict-csp && npm link && cd ..`
 - Link to the library where needed: